 How Did Yankee Doodle Come to Be?

-Despite its gentle origins as a children’s nursery rhyme, the tune—as well as the style of words—was eventually in vogue in a version composed in derision, one theory goes, of Britain’s Oliver Cromwell, about a century and a quarter before the American Revolution.
+Despite these gentle origins, the tune—as well as the style of words—was eventually in vogue in a version composed in derision, one theory goes, of Britain’s Oliver Cromwell, about a century and a quarter before the American Revolution.

 That treatment began this way: